GozdeHisarckllar/around-react/README.md

-# Around The U.S.- React Project
+# Around The U.S. - React Project

-* Project 10 for the [Practicum by Yandex](https://practicum.yandex.com) curriculum.
+* Project 10-11 for the [Practicum by Yandex](https://practicum.yandex.com) curriculum.

 * Front-end for the Around the U.S. project/ photo app  using React.